 - Email message to faculty and staff

 - Notices posted in common on-campus areas

-- Verbal notification by the Academic Dean wherever it occurs or another member of the school's management team visiting classrooms to inform all students of the situation
+- Verbal notification by the Academic Dean or another member of the school's management team visiting classrooms to inform all students of the situation

 - Email and/or text message to all students.

 The intent of a timely warning is to provide adequate information necessary to enable the campus community to protect themselves when a significant emergency or dangerous situation occurs.
 The content of the timely warning will not disclose information that may compromise law enforcement efforts.
-Anyone with information that warrants a timely warning should report it immediately to the Campus President, Academic Dean wherever it occurs, or Administrative/Facilities Services.
-The Campus President or Academic Dean wherever it occurs are responsible for ensuring timely warnings are issued to the campus community.
+Anyone with information that warrants a timely warning should report it immediately to the Campus President, Academic Dean, or Administrative/Facilities Services.
+The Campus President or Academic Dean are responsible for ensuring timely warnings are issued to the campus community.